ryanq47/CS-EXTC2-NTP/README.md

 namespace Beacon {
     const std::string pipeName = "somepipe"; // the pipe name to read from.
 MUST match the value in TeamServer::pipeName in the controller
 }

+namespace Client {
+    const uint8_t arch = 0x64; //0x64 OR 0x86.
+Set this based on how this is being compiled.
+0x64 for 64 bit, 0x86 for 32.
+}

 ```